sorare/api/README.md

 With our [OAuth](https://oauth.net/2/) API, users can sign-in to your service using their Sorare account, which allows you to request data on their behalf.

-In order to use our OAuth API, we will need to issue you a Client ID and Secret for your application.
+In order to use our OAuth API, we need to issue you a Client ID and Secret for your application.
 You can request one through our [Help Center](https://help.sorare.com/hc/en-us/requests/new) with the following information:

 - A unique name for your application
 - One or more callback URLs (e.g., `http://localhost:3000/auth/sorare/callback` for development & `https://myapp.com/auth/sorare/callback` for production)